 This topic defines the characteristics of an intrusive customization.
-Customizations that are implemented using overlayering are intrusive, and won't be supported as we go forward.
-Intrusive customizations are the major obstacle to continuous upgrades at upgrade and support costs that are close to zero.
+Intrusive customizations are the major obstacle to keeping continuous upgrade costs close to zero.
 Some types of intrusive customizations can be prevented by tooling, whereas other types remain the responsibility of the author of the extension.
 The X++ compiler and Microsoft Visual Studio designers will prevent some types of intrusive customizations.
 However, a subset of intrusive customizations can't be detected by tooling but might still prevent continuous upgrades.
 Ultimately, the developer is responsible for avoiding intrusive customizations.

 A customization that violates any of the following principles is intrusive.

 Types are referenced by their definition.
 A change to a type’s definition is a breaking change and requires that all references be updated.
 It's impossible to ensure that future references will be implemented correctly (for example, in the model that hosts the type).
 There are several implications:

 - Don't change a method signature.
 The method signature includes the return type, the name (which includes casing), and the parameters (which include optional parameters).